 ![]() |

 Kaila Cote, MS, CCC-SLP, doctoral student.
-Kaila is a second-year doctoral student and is a CNC-CT T32 fellow.
-She received her master’s degree in Communication Sciences and Disorders from the University of New Hampshire in 2021.
-Her research interests are focused on improving treatment outcomes for individuals with aphasia by understanding factors that impact language improvement.
+Kaila is a third-year doctoral student and was a CNC-CT T32 fellow 2024-2026.
+She received her Master’s degree in Communication Sciences and Disorders from the University of New Hampshire in 2021 and worked in adult outpatient rehab for several years.
+Her research interests are focused on understanding individual differences among people with aphasia including in discourse production and treatment response.
+She is particularly interested in leveraging individual differences in learning ability and neuroplasticity to improve language gains made during treatment. |

 ![]() |